Published on Sunday 24 July 2016 05:53

 One of Volkswagen's key priorities with this seventh-generation Golf was to reclaim its position as one of the most efficient family hatches, a position it had been struggling to maintain in the latter years of Mk 6 production.
 So how has it gone about achieving these efficiency gains?
 The big one is a weight loss plan.
 Then there are aerodynamic advantages, lower internal friction in the engines, and optimised gearing on not only the manual gearboxes but also the DSG twin clutch units.
 All new Golf models - both diesel and petrol - come with a Stop/Start system as standard, along with battery regeneration.

 There's more to this car than cost cutting though.
 It's bigger and far better finished than its predecessor and in GT trim it offers plenty of goodies.
-Tick a few boxes on the options list and you'll have to be comfortable with paying £25,000 for a 1.4-litre Volkswagen Golf.
+Tick a few boxes on the options list and you'll have to be comfortable with paying around £25,000 for a 1.4-litre Volkswagen Golf.
 That takes a little adjusting to.
 A drive in the car will make it that much easier.